 User IDs and attributes

-Let’s walk through a few examples:
+Here are a few examples:

-Send data to an analytics services and report that user_123 was assigned to variation A
+Send data to an analytics services and report that user_123 was assigned to variation A.

-QA and Testing
+QA and testing

 Ensure everything is working smoothly in a test or staging environment paired with the corresponding datafile generated from a test environment within Optimizely.
 This will confirm the datafile is accurate and can be verified by checking your SDK logs.